tmoreton/trckfi/outstatic/content/posts/how-much-cash-emergency-fund-guide.md

 - Keep **one month of expenses** in your **checking account**, you don't need more than that.
 You can always set your savings account as a backup to avoid defaulting on a withdrawal.

 - Earn interest in your emergency cash.
-Open a high-yield saving account that earns more than 4% APY and is FDIC insured.
+Open a high-yield saving account that earns more than 4% APY and is **FDIC insured**.
 Ally Bank provides a great HYSA and you can [earn up to $125 when you join](https://www.ally.com/referral?code=4H3G4S7N9D).

 [![business-expenses-cash-flow-tracker](/images/home--9--Q3MD.png)](/features/transactions)